 \subsection{Network flow models}

-Network-flow models are among the most widely adopted approaches in \gls{abk:amod} research.
-Such models represent the transportation system as a directed graph, where nodes correspond to physical or logical locations, and arcs to possible vehicle or passenger movements.
-System dynamics are captured by flows of vehicles and passengers across the network.
+Network flow models are among the most widely adopted approaches in \gls{abk:amod} research, and represent the transportation system as a directed graph, where nodes correspond to physical or logical locations and arcs to possible vehicle or passenger movements, with system dynamics captured by flows of vehicles and passengers across the network.